RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 again.
 Improvements observed on this benchmark on a particular machine do not guarantee improvements on other robots or other machines.

-## Full experiments
+## Supported experiments

+On the default supported platform, the following command will build code and save result data to a user supplied directory, under relatively controlled conditions.

+    $ examples/multibody/cassie_benchmark/conduct_experiment [DIRECTORY]

+It is still up to the user to make sure the machine is appropriate (not a virtual machine, for example), and relatively unloaded.
+Close as many running programs as is practical.

+## Comparing experiment data

+Since experiment results are highly machine dependent, any stored performance data is limited in usefulness for comparisons.
+The current best practice recommendation is to only compare results taken from the same machine and software environment, and to carefully track which version(s) of drake software were measured.

+## Storing experiment data

+Given the limitations of benchmark data, storing data is only useful as very general guidance to expected performance.
+Example data and discussion of methods are being tracked in Github issue #13902.

+## Experiment details

-The following command will perform a benchmark experiment and collect context information.
+The following command will perform a benchmark experiment (with environment controls) and collect context information.

     $ bazel run //examples/multibody/cassie_benchmark:record_results